Despite additional COVID-19 cases and deaths in updated reporting, data jumps not indicative of virus proliferation, state says

 The jumps are the result of an error and data reporting changes, the Oklahoma State Department of Health reported.

-State Epidemiologist Dr. Jared Taylor warned media members on Tuesday that the coming weekly data upload would cause case numbers to appear artificially high.
+State Epidemiologist Dr. Jared Taylor warned journalists on Tuesday that the coming weekly data upload would cause case numbers to appear artificially high.

-The state on Wednesday reported a total of 441,906 confirmed cases of the virus that date to the pandemic's beginning; an increase of 3,542 from the last weekly update.
-And the state reported 6,669 investigated deaths; a jump of 1,716 from the last report.
+The state on Wednesday reported a total of 441,906 confirmed cases of the virus since the pandemic's beginning, an increase of 3,542 from the last weekly update.
+And the state reported 6,669 investigated deaths, a jump of 1,716 from the last report.

-About 1,300 of those positive tests surfaced sometime last week after data specialists determined reports from one lab had not been integrated into the collective data for a little less than six weeks, Taylor said.
+About 1,300 of those positive tests surfaced sometime last week after data specialists determined that reports from one lab had not been integrated into the collective data for nearly six weeks, Taylor said.

-The state is in the process of moving away from its Public Health Investigation + Disease Detection of Oklahoma (PHIDDO) System for reporting cases, and such a step requires labs to use a new form of data transfer called HL7 messages.
+The state is in the process of moving away from its Public Health Investigation + Disease Detection of Oklahoma system for reporting cases, and such a step requires labs to use a new form of data transfer called HL7 messages.

-Taylor declined to identify the decentralized lab for he said the error did not affect anything beyond reporting within OSDH.
+Taylor declined to identify the lab, saying the error did not affect anything beyond reporting within the State Department of Health.

-The majority of the positive tests in question were confirmed between December and February, with some trickling into March, Taylor said, and OSDH completed a full investigation to determine the error was a "one-off situation with one lab."
+The majority of the positive tests in question were confirmed between December and February, with some trickling into March, Taylor said, and the Health Department completed a full investigation to determine that the error was a "one-off situation with one lab."

 Taylor said he couldn't promise that such a situation wouldn't happen in the future, but he said changes have been made in an effort to avoid a repeat mistake.

-As for the 1,700 jump in investigated deaths, Taylor said the state has formulated an algorithm to speedily work through some "easier" case investigations that don't necessarily require human review.
+As for the 1,700 jump in investigated deaths, Taylor said the state created an algorithm to speedily work through some "easier" case investigations that don't necessarily require human review.

 The addition was expected to bring the state's investigated death totals closer to the total based on death certificates reported by the Centers for Disease Control and Prevention's National Center for Health Statistics.

-As reported deaths totals between the two grew increasingly untethered — at last update, the state reported nearly 3,000 deaths less than the CDC — Taylor said OSDH began looking for ways to speed up the investigative process.
+As reported deaths totals between the two grew increasingly untethered — at last update, the state reported nearly 3,000 fewer deaths in Oklahoma than the CDC did — Taylor said the Health Department began looking for ways to speed up the investigative process.

 Enter "a very well structured and defensible but automated approach."

-Taylor said the results of the algorithm will not reflect a full and complete tally of overall deaths, as many in-depth investigations that require human attention are ongoing.
-The additional deaths reported Wednesday occurred between April 2020 and March 2021.
+Taylor said the use of the algorithm will not reflect a full and complete tally of overall deaths, as many in-depth investigations that require human attention are ongoing.
+The additional deaths reported Wednesday occurred between April 2020 and March of this year.

 The CDC reported 7,994 provisional deaths on Wednesday.